-Land use and zoning laws play a significant role in a variety of fair housing issues.
+Land use and zoning laws play a role in a variety of fair housing issues.
 Specifically, overly restrictive zoning that suppresses the production of affordable housing in particular and housing more generally leads to disproportionately high rates of housing cost burden and overcrowding for some racial and ethnic groups as well as for persons with disabilities.
-Additionally, more restrictive zoning in communities that are predominantly White and have disproportionately higher income levels compared with other parts of their respective cities or regions can exacerbate patterns of residential racial segregation.
+Additionally, more restrictive zoning in communities that are predominantly White and have disproportionately higher incomes than other parts of their cities or regions can exacerbate patterns of residential racial segregation.
 Conversely, inadequate zoning and land use controls to buffer low-income communities of color from heavily polluting industrial land uses can contribute to racial disparities in health outcomes.
-An analysis of the fair housing ramifications of land use and zoning laws in each of the participating jurisdictions follows.
+An analysis of the fair housing ramifications of land use and zoning laws in each participating jurisdiction follows.